 External Service Providers

-Baxter only sponsors animal use activities that comply with all relevant local, national and supranational laws, regulations and guidelines (e.g. Guide for the Care and Use of Laboratory Animals1).
+Baxter only sponsors animal use activities that comply with all relevant local, national and supranational laws, regulations and guidelines (e.g., Guide for the Care and Use of Laboratory Animals1).
 The company conducts animal welfare assessments as part of Baxter’s overall quality and regulatory compliance program.
+Baxter preferentially selects external service providers that are AAALAC accredited and have established animal welfare programs.

 Genetically Modified Organisms (GMO)

 Baxter Healthcare uses the latest developments and applications in the scientific field to innovate and discover new critical therapies.
-Some of our businesses routinely use standard, genetically modified organisms in research and development, manufacturing and quality control processes to develop recombinant proteins and vaccines.
+Some of our businesses routinely use standard, genetically modified organisms in research and development.
 We are not involved in genetically modifying plants.
 All research and development with GMO is conducted under full risk assessment with highest conditions of safety concerning use, storage, containment, and appropriate disposal of waste or used materials.

 Cloning and the Use of Stem Cells and Fetal and Embryonic Tissue